Manlin Cai

 Research

-Manlin Cai’s research has included three areas in sociology of family and work:
+Manlin Cai’s research has mainly focused on two areas in sociology of family and work.
+Selected publications include:

 - Qian, Yue, Yang Shen, and Manlin Cai.
 2022.
 “Gendered Age Preferences for Potential Partners: A Mixed-Methods Study Among Online Daters in Shanghai.”
 Chinese Sociological Review 54(3): 304-331.

-For more information, please check her personal website.
+For more information and publications, please check her personal website or Google Scholar page.